Universality for the directed configuration model: metric space convergence of the strongly connected components at criticality: Sampling the MDM in the discrete and the continuum

 \subsection{The discrete case}

 We will discuss the different type of edges that we can encounter in the exploration.
-Recall that by slight abuse of notation, we call the purple vertex that corresponds to a surplus edge its tail.
+Recall from Subsection \ref{sec:proofoutline} that by slight abuse of terminology, we call the dummy leaf that corresponds to a surplus edge its tail.